EsotericSoftware/Nateclipse/README.md

 It's not applied to all tabs when Eclipse loads, tabs need to be focused once.
 It's janky, but it works.

+## Installation

+Get the JAR from the [latest release](https://github.com/EsotericSoftware/Nateclipse/releases) and put it in your `Eclipse/dropins` folder.

 ## Screenshots

 Before: